steveblue/nem-server/readme.md

-#NEM Server RESTful API Boilerplate v0.5
+#Node Express Mongoose Server

-##Node, Express, Mongoose, Passport.
+##API Boilerplate v0.5

 This repo is a boilerplate for creating new RESTful APIs with Node.js.
 Out of the box, the API offers user authentication by username and password.
 Some endpoints are protected and require user authentication.
 Create a new user, login, and begin making requests.
 Users are saved in MongoDB using Mongoose.
 Authorization is provided by Passport.